ghtorrent/ghtorrent.org/pers-data.md

 you can request access to a file containing a mapping between logins and personal data.

-To access the file containing personal data, you will need to fill in the form below and [edit this page](https://github.com/ghtorrent/ghtorrent.org/blob/master/pers-data.md) to include the following details.
+To access the file containing personal data, you will need to [edit this page](https://github.com/ghtorrent/ghtorrent.org/blob/master/pers-data.md) to include the following details.
 When your pull request has been accepted, we will mail you the link to the data.